A5H73Y/Parkour/docs/tutorials/rewarding-player.md

 If you choose to use Parkour's chat implementation, the chat string format is found in the `strings.yml` under `Event.Chat`.

-If you choose to extend your current chat plugin, you must set `Other.Parkour.ChatRankPrefix.OverrideChat` to `false` in the `config.yml`.
+If you choose to extend your current chat plugin, you must set `Other.Parkour.ChatRankPrefix.OverrideChat` to `true` in the `config.yml`.
 You can then add `%RANK%` to your chat plugin format, which the Parkour plugin will detect and replace with the Player's ParkourRank.
+Alternatively, if you use a Chat plugin that supports PlaceholderAPI, you can use the `%parkour_player_rank%` placeholder.

 ## Delaying / Limiting the Rewards